elysiajs/documentation/docs/plugins/websocket.md

 Below is a config which accepted by `ws`.

 ## schema
-Validation for incoming WebSocket request.
+Validatation for an incoming WebSocket request.

-headers: validate headers
+- headers: validate headers
-params: validate path paramters
+- params: validate path paramters
-query: validate query parameters
+- query: validate query parameters
-message: validate websocket message
+- message: validate websocket message

 ## open
 Callback function for new websocket connection.